teofilobd/gbm-crowd/README.md

 ## DISCLAIMER

-- This is implementation is very naive and not production-ready (not even close).
+- This implementation is very naive and not production-ready (not even close).
 - Results from this implementation are different from those seen in the papers because some details are different, such as obstacles are seen as cylinders instead of cones (like in the original papers).
 - I plan to keep working on this and eventually make improvements in the future, but I can't promise anything.